What are the benefits of electronic filing?

 NY State Filing

-E-filing is the process of electronically submitting your documents into NYSCEF (New York State Courts Electronic Filing).
+E-filing is the process of electronically submitting your document into NYSCEF (New York State Courts Electronic Filing).
 While courts are increasingly transitioning to e-filing, it’s important to note that each county within the state has its own rules.
-As a NYSCEF authorized third party, United Process Service can file any legal documents and is quite experienced with the complexities of each venue.
+As a NYSCEF authorized third party, United Process Service can file any legal document and is quite experienced with the complexities of each venue.
 Depending on the type of action and venue, e-filing is either mandatory, consensual or forbidden.
 UPSI is well versed in all aspects of this evolving technology.

-Before e-filing any legal document, the attorney must be registered with NYSCEF.
+Registration Process: Before e-filing any legal document, the attorney must be registered with NYSCEF.

 - Single Attorney Authorizing Filing Agent Entity